 In South Africa, the crime statistics are seen as information that belongs to the police which they reluctantly share with the public and other government departments from time to time.
 The reality however, is that these statistics are an indication of a public safety challenge that affects all of us and as such should be publicly available as required.

-The unwillingness of the police to work more openly and closely with different stakeholders is reflected in they way that its senior managers undertaken their planning.
+The unwillingness of the police to work more openly and closely with different stakeholders is reflected in they way that its senior managers undertake their planning.
 Year after year, the SAPS develops its own annual performance plans to tackle crime with no meaningful input from the vast wealth of experience available from other government departments, civil society organisations, the private sector or community-based structures.

 This reflects the long-held and prevailing belief that the SAPS is the sole organisation responsible for tackling crime.
 However, the SAPS themselves highlight that they cannot address the factors that contribute to crime such as childhood neglect, alcohol abuse, poor urban planning, and high levels of inequality.
 The police therefore regularly call for everybody to play a role in reducing crime.